 The powerful experiences, compelling stories, and well-meaning people I have discovered and met in my life are my driving forces to writing and blogging.

 Because of my previous work in healthcare, I found healthcare ministry particularly accessible.
 I have accompanied several individuals and families on their life journeys, especially towards the end of life.
 I found people’s hardships and struggles in confronting health crises daunting.
 Those encounters prompted me to begin this blog to reach out and encourage as many families as possible to talk about things that matter in their lives, including their values and healthcare preferences and wishes.
-That was the reason why I picked the blog title, Helping Families Project.
-I wrote brief articles on how to confront our mortality and clarify some ethical issues about end-of-life care in the light of the Church’s teachings–this is one area of healthcare where families and even healthcare staff find confusing.
 I simply wanted to help educate and inform.

 I feel hesitant to adopt the title, “blogger” and live up to the promise that a “blogger” seems to convey.
 I am not a writer, nor trained to be one.